perlun/perlun.eu.org/_i18n/en/_posts/2025-08-24-why-you-need-automated-tests-and-valgrind.md

 And that's precisely what it no longer would be getting.
-Because I was now shrinking the UTF-16 string to the exact amount of `uint16_t` elements, the string would no longer contain any "extra", default-initialized (zero) elements at the end => attempting to print it would trigger the oh-not-so-wonderful _undefined behaviour_ we were seeing above.
-Sometimes, printing garbage characters.
+Because I was now shrinking the UTF-16 string to the exact amount of `uint16_t` elements, the string would no longer contain any "extra", default-initialized (zero) elements at the end => attempting to print it would trigger the undesirable _undefined behaviour_ we were seeing above.
+Sometimes (FreeBSD), printing garbage characters.
 Sometimes (OpenBSD), triggering an error in the C++ standard library.
 And sometimes (and this is perhaps the _worst one of them all_), **working just like I had intended it to work**, printing only the "this is a an ASCII string" content.

 Where is this log, you say?
 It's [actually there](https://gitlab.perlang.org/perlang/perlang/-/jobs/3191), but I haven't shown it to you yet.